-The dark mode is one of the most visibly prominent features in Apple’s MacOS Mojave.
+The dark mode is one of the most visibly prominent features in Apple’s Mac Operating system, Mojave.
 It is considered to be one of the most radical changes that Apple’s interface has undergone in its operating system since the inception of Mac OS X in 2001.

 This unique feature might be helpful for people who work late at night because of the less light that it assails.
 However, white text on a black background can be problematic for many.
 And, with Apple updating this feature throughout its system apps including Apple mail, it also affects the way the Apple users see your emails.
-Here’s what dark mode means for your numerous emails.
+Here’s what the Apple dark mode means for your numerous emails.

 1. Text Emails